DevRel-Foundation/.github/profile/README.md

 ## We Want to Hear From You

+We have a Discord channel where the community can ask questions, join regular calls focused on building this initiative together, and learn more about ways to get involved and contribute.
+You can [join here](https://discord.gg/8Ga5A6GX).

 If you have any feedback or recommendations on the foundation, documents, or direction, please reach out to us [here](https://bit.ly/3RwwhQ1?r=qr).